NTR153/Spring/springbootweb1/src/main/resources/templates/readme.txt

-This location is default location for thymleaf htmls.
+This location is default location for thymeleaf htmls.
 Worked :)